Registering on and logging in to SAP Business Network: A guide for businesses

 Tip: You can select the checkbox next to “Use my email as my username” above the Username field to use the same email address for both your contact and your username.

-Finally, fill in the Email orders to field in this section with the email address you want customers to send their orders to.
+Finally, fill in the Email orders field in this section with the email address you want customers to send their orders to.
 This can be a distribution list.

 Step 4